jovank2001/Projects/ThermoMatrix/README.txt

-Created for Torus Biosystems by Jovan Koledin ThermoMatrix.m was written to be used inconjuction with ThermoFischers Multiple Primer Analyzer.
+Created for Torus Biosystems by Jovan Koledin during his 2022 summer internship ThermoMatrix.m was written to be used inconjuction with ThermoFischers Multiple Primer Analyzer.
 It takes the direct text output from thermo fischer(1) and generates a nxn matrix displaying primer-primer interactions for PCR testing.